Spanish Spelling Simplified: How to Overcome These 8 Common Mix-ups

-Don’t think it’s worth your while to learn the difference between the two sounds?
-Maybe you’ll reconsider when you try to tell someone tengo treinta años (I’m 30 years old) and instead tell them tengo treinta anos, which means something entirely different (and somewhat disgusting).
+It’s worth your while to learn the difference between the two sounds: for example, you wouldn’t want to try to tell someone tengo treinta años (I’m 30 years old) and instead tell them tengo treinta anos, which means something entirely different (and somewhat disgusting).

 Knowing when to use—or not use—the Spanish silent h is something that even native speakers struggle with.
 So, how can you be expected to learn the difference?

 Unfortunately, once again this one is all about memorization.
 Particularly, be on the lookout for verbs conjugated in the past perfect or pluperfect; these conjugations use the auxiliary verb haber, which begins with a silent h.
 For example:

 Esta noche he quedado para cenar con dos amigos.
 (Tonight I’ve made plans to have dinner with two friends.)

 Me alegro que lo hayas pasado bien.
 (I’m happy that you had a good time.)

 Si hubieras dicho algo, habría cambiado todo.
 (If you had said something, it would have changed everything.)

 Of course, haber is far from the only Spanish word that begins with a silent h, although it is one of the most common.
 Here are some more: